2015 UEFA Champions League final: Barcelona

 Barcelona qualified for the group stage as runners-up to Atlético in the previous season's La Liga.
 They were the top seeds in Group F, alongside – in order – Paris Saint-Germain (winners of the 2013–14 Ligue 1), Ajax (winners of the 2013–14 Eredivisie) and APOEL (winners of the 2013–14 Cypriot First Division).

 In their first game of the group, defender Gerard Piqué headed the only goal to defeat APOEL at the Camp Nou on 17 September.
 However, thirteen days later at the Parc des Princes, they fell 3–2 to Paris Saint-Germain.
 On 21 October, Barcelona hosted Ajax and got first-half goals through Neymar and Lionel Messi; Anwar El Ghazi scored for the visitors with two minutes to play but Sandro's added-time strike confirmed a 3–1 win.
 Barcelona travelled to the Amsterdam Arena on 5 November and defeated Ajax 2–0 with a Messi goal in each half; he equalled the tournament's record of 71 overall goals.

 On 25 November, Barcelona played APOEL at the GSP Stadium in Nicosia, winning 4–0 with a hat-trick from Messi and a further goal from Luis Suárez; Messi became the competition's all-time top scorer.
 Barcelona won the group with a 3–1 home win over PSG on 10 December.
 They initially fell behind to a goal by Zlatan Ibrahimović, but replied with a goal each from the South American forward line of Messi, Neymar and Suárez.

 In the last 16, Barcelona faced Manchester City, winners of the 2013–14 Premier League and Group E runners-up.
 In the first leg at the City of Manchester Stadium on 24 February 2015, Suárez scored twice in the first 30 minutes, and Sergio Agüero got a goal back for the hosts after the break.
-In the return game on 18 March, City goalkeeper limited Barcelona to a single goal by Ivan Rakitić, and Barcelona advanced 3–1 on aggregate.
+In the return game on 18 March, City goalkeeper Joe Hart limited Barcelona to a single goal by Ivan Rakitić, and Barcelona advanced 3–1 on aggregate.

 Barcelona met PSG again in the quarter-finals.
 On 15 April in Paris, Neymar scored the only goal of the first half and Suárez added two more, with the hosts getting a consolation through Jérémy Mathieu's own goal.
 Six days later, two first-half goals from Neymar sealed a 5–1 aggregate win.

 In the semi-finals, Barcelona's opponents were Bayern Munich, winners of the 2013–14 Bundesliga.
 They hosted the first leg on 6 May, breaking the deadlock with two late goals from Messi in a three-minute spell, and an added-time addition by Neymar.
 Six days later at the Allianz Arena, Bayern took the lead through Medhi Benatia, and Neymar put Barcelona into the lead by half time.
 Second-half goals by Robert Lewandowski and Thomas Müller gave Bayern a 3–2 win on the night, but Barcelona advanced 5–3 on aggregate.